En-ROADS Technical Reference

 The market clearing of fuels captures the supply/demand/price of each fuel at the extraction level, i.e., minemouth (coal), crude (oil), wellhead (natural gas), and feedstock (bioenergy).
 The production supply of fuels is a logistic function of the ratio of the market price to variable cost relative to the initial market price to variable cost; when that ratio equals 1, the utilization of production capacity is at the normal utilization of 0.8.
 The demand for fuels is the sum of the demand for each carrier.
 The indicated price of fuels is a function of the current price, the demand/supply imbalance, and the unit cost of production of existing capacity.
 The actual price is the indicated price lagged over the price adjustment time (0.5 years).
 The price of each fuel for each carrier that uses it is the market price of the extracted fuel increased by a carrier and end use specific markup value, plus the net of any taxes and subsidies.
 The price for the industry end use is also explicitly determined for the capacity with CCS.

 The demand for each fuel for electricity generation is determined in the market clearing for electricity.
-The actual production of fuels for nonelectric consumption and for power generation is constrained by the production of extracted fuels from their market clearing.
+The actual production of fuels for direct use consumption for energy and feedstocks, power generation, and hydrogen production is constrained by the production of extracted fuels from their market clearing.

 Market Clearing of Electricity🔗